-Luis San Andrés performs research in the fields of fluid film lubrication and rotor dynamics, having advanced the technologies of hydrostatic bearings for primary power cryogenic turbo pumps, squeeze film dampers for aircraft jet engines, and gas foil bearings for oil-free micro turbomachinery.
+Mast-Childs Chair Professor Turbomachinery Laboratory Mechanical Engineering Department Texas A&M University, College Station, TX 77845-3123 Lsanandres@tamu.edu rotordynamics, having advanced the technologies of hydrostatic bearings for primary power cryogenic turbo pumps, squeeze film dampers for aircraft jet engines, and gas foil bearings for oil-free micro turbomachinery.
 Luis is a Fellow of ASME and STLE, and a member of the Industrial Advisory Committees for the Texas A&M Turbomachinery Symposia.
-In 2016, Dr. San Andrés chaired the Asia Turbomachinery & Pump Symposium in Singapore and became the Associate Director of the Turbolab in 2016.
-Dr. San Andrés has educated numerous graduate students serving the profession with distinction.
+Dr. San Andrés has educated numerous graduate students who serve the profession with distinction.
 Dr. San Andrés earned a MS in ME from the University of Pittsburgh and a PhD in ME from Texas A&M University.
-Luis has published over 160 peer reviewed journal papers, several recognized as best in various international conferences.
-His URL site http://rotorlab.tamu.edu offers free tion durantices and mentional conferences.
+Luis has published over 150 peer reviewed papers in various journals (ASME Journal of Tribology and ASME Journal of Gas Turbines and Power).
+Several papers are recognized as best in various international conferences.